ustaxcourt/ef-cms/temp_deleteme_api.md

 - Investigate how web-api/terraform/bin/deploy-app.sh deploys to green vs blue depending on DEPLOYING_COLOR
 - Revisit parallelism=2 in terraform web-api/terraform/bin/deploy-app.sh
 - Figure out if there is an easier way to get the elasticsearch endpoint on line 30 web-api/setup-elasticsearch-index.sh
+- Turn on source map env variable for all lambdas

 :::Deployment steps:::
 - on staging branch deploy with all resource "aws_api_gateway_deployment" lifecycles deleted